 Applicants will be judged on the development of novel machinery, processes, products, patents, tests, methodologies, procedures, etc., taking advantage of the wealth of accumulated knowledge from basic research as available in the literature together with basic/applied research performed by the applicant in developing the product/patent.
 The methodologies, applications, products, and processes must have a clear and sustained record of adoption and/or commercialization and must have contributed positively to the development of science and knowledge of relevance to the cereal/food industry.

 Cereals & Grains Association membership is required.

 Recipients of the Phil Williams Applied Research Award are accorded the status of Cereals & Grains Association Fellow for their contributions leading to this award.
 Awardees will have the opportunity to present a lecture during an annual meeting of the association.

-Submit nominations using the online form found on the awards page.
+Submit nominations using the online nomination form.
 This award is presented every other year with the Thomas Burr Osborne Medal.
 The online nomination form is available from November-January 31 in even years.